Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Abstract

 \section{Abstract}

 The micro-structural organisation of a granular system is the one most important determinant of its macroscopic behaviour.
 Here we identify the fundamental factors that determine the statistics of such micro-structures, using numerical experiments to gain general understanding.
 The experiments consist of preparing and compacting isotropically two-dimensional granular assemblies of polydisperse frictional discs and analysis of the emergent statistical properties of quadrons - the basic structural elements of granular solids.
-The focus on quadrons is also because they are central to statistical mechanics of granular matter.
-The dependence of the structures and of the packing fraction on the inter-granuar friction and initial state are analysed and a number of significant results are found. (i) An analytical formula is derived for the mean quadron volume in terms of three macroscopic quantities: the mean coordination number, the packing fraction and the rattlers fraction.
-Using a recently-derived equipartition principles for such systems, this relates directly the mean coordination number, the rattler-free packing fraction and Edwards compactivity. (ii) We derive a unique, initial-state-independent, relation between the mean coordination number and the rattler-free packing fraction, showing that the common wisdom in the engineering community that such a relation depends on the initial state is misguided.
-The relation is supported numerically for a range of different systems. (iii) We collapse the quadron volume distributions from all systems onto one curve and verify that they all have an exponential tail, as predicted by the statistical mechanical approach - an exponential form that relates directly to a Boltzmann-like factor.\ (iv) The nature of the quadron volumes distribution is investigated by decomposition into conditional distributions of volumes given cell order and we find that each of these also collapses onto a single curve. (v) We find that the mean quadron volume decreases with increasing inter-granular friction coefficients, an effect that is prominent in high order cells.
+The focus on quadrons is because the statistics of their volumes have been found to display intriguing universal-like features \cite{MaBl14}.
+The dependence of the structures and of the packing fraction on the inter-granuar friction and initial state are analysed and a number of significant results are found. (i) An analytical formula is derived for the mean quadron volume in terms of three macroscopic quantities: the mean coordination number, the packing fraction and the rattlers fraction. (ii) We derive a unique, initial-state-independent, relation between the mean coordination number and the rattler-free packing fraction.
+The relation is supported numerically for a range of different systems. (iii) We collapse the quadron volume distributions from all systems onto one curve and verify that they all have an exponential tail. (iv) The nature of the quadron volumes distribution is investigated by decomposition into conditional distributions of volumes given cell order and we find that each of these also collapses onto a single curve. (v) We find that the mean quadron volume decreases with increasing inter-granular friction coefficients, an effect that is prominent in high order cells.
 We argue that this phenomenon is due to an increased probability of stable irregularly-shaped cells and test this by a herewith developed free cell analytical model.
-We conclude that the micro-structural characteristics are governed mainly by the packing procedure, while effects of inter-granular friction and initial states are details that can be scaled away.
+We conclude that, in principle, the micro-structural characteristics are governed mainly by the packing procedure, while effects of inter-granular friction and initial states are details that can be scaled away.
+However, mechanical stability constraints suppress slightly occurrence of small quadron volumes in cells of order $\geq 6$ and the magnitude of this effect does depend on friction.
+We quantify in detail this dependence and the deviation it effects from exact collapse for these cells. (vi) We argue that our results support strongly the view that ensemble granular statistical mechanics does not satisfy the uniform measure assumption of conventional statistical mechanics.
+Results (i)-(iv) have been reported in \cite{MaBl14} and are reviewed and elaborated on here.
+The results in (v) and the argument (vi) are new.